JetBrains/kotlin/MULTIPLATFORM.md

 ### 4. iOS application

 As said above the multiplatform library can also be used in iOS applications.
-The general approach here is the same as in case of an Android application: we create a separate XCode project and add the library as a framework.
+The general approach here is the same as in case of an Android application: we create a separate Xcode project and add the library as a framework.
 But we need to make some additional steps here.

-Unlike Android Studio XCode doesn't use Gradle, so we cannot just add the library as a dependency.
-Instead we need to create a new framework in the XCode project and then replace its default build phases with a custom one which delegates building the framework to Gradle.
+Unlike Android Studio Xcode doesn't use Gradle, so we cannot just add the library as a dependency.
+Instead we need to create a new framework in the Xcode project and then replace its default build phases with a custom one which delegates building the framework to Gradle.

 To do this, make the following steps:

-1. Create a new XCode project using `iosApp` as a root directory for it.
+1. Create a new Xcode project using `iosApp` as a root directory for it.
 2. Add a new framework in the project.
 Go `File` -> `New` -> `Target` -> `Cocoa Touch Framework`.
 Specify the same framework name as in `greeting/ios/build.gradle`: `Greeting`.
 3. Choose the new framework in the `Project Navigator` and open `Build Settings` tab.
 Here we need to add a new build